-The support coordinator is required to exhaust all possible natural and community supports and resources available to the child and family prior to submitting a "Request for Crisis Designation" form to the LGE and submit supporting documentation that resources were researched and unable to be utilized.
-(See Appendix D for information on obtaining a copy of this form) The support coordinator will contact the LGE for intervention.
+The support coordinator is required to exhaust all possible natural and community supports and resources available to the child and family prior to submitting a "Request for Crisis Designation" form to the Human Services Authority or District and submit supporting documentation that resources were researched and unable to be utilized.
+(See Appendix D for information on obtaining a copy of this form).
+The support coordinator will contact the Human Services Authority or District for intervention.

-If it is determined that there are insufficient natural or community supports available, the support coordinator will complete the "Request for Crisis Designation" form and supporting documentation and submit to the LGE for priority consideration and recommendation.
+If it is determined that there are insufficient natural or community supports available, the support coordinator will complete the "Request for Crisis Designation" form and supporting documentation and submit to the Human Services Authority or District for priority consideration and recommendation.
 A POC revision must accompany the request for crisis supports, with resource exploration and availability as well as a financial assistance summary attached.

-The LGE will:
+The Human Services Authority or District will:

-- Review the request immediately upon receipt to determine if all possible natural and community resources have been explored, - Determine if a new North Carolina Support Needs Assessment (NC-SNAP) or Health Risk Assessment Tool (HRST) is needed,
+- Review the request immediately upon receipt to determine if all possible natural and community resources have been explored; - Determine if a new North Carolina Support Needs Assessment (NC-SNAP) or Health Risk Assessment Tool (HRST) is needed;

-- Make a recommendation regarding support(s) needed and the expected duration of the crisis, and - Forward the "Request for Crisis Designation" form and supporting documentation to the OCDD State office for final determination.
+- Make a recommendation regarding support(s) needed and the expected duration of the crisis; and - Forward the "Request for Crisis Designation" form and supporting documentation to the OCDD State office for final determination.